ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 The Overlays Window has three sections:

 * Overlays in the <samp>SHOW IN ALL SCENES</samp> section will show up throughout your entire broadcast, regardless of your current Scene.
 * <samp>SHOW IN CURRENT SCENE</samp> Overlays will show up in the current [Scene](../007-using-scenes/).
-This will list of Overlays will change as you change Scenes.
+This list of Overlays will change as you change Scenes.
 * <samp>SHOW IN BACKGROUND</samp> Overlays will show up behind everything else in your broadcast.

 There are only a few specific cases where you will be able to see a Background Overlay: